kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 With the current release cadence we already achieve a deterministic schedule for every year.
 The goal of this KEP is to increase this even further by providing a lightweight policy around creating the release schedule.
-Going down to 3 releases provides additional room for triage, development, and explicit breaks, which should result in better overall planning and more predictability.
+Going down to 3 releases provides additional room for triage, development, conference and release cycle preparations, which should result in better overall planning and more predictability.

 #### Reduce risk